CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/external-funds.md

       <li>Elderly Commission; and</li>
       <li>the Parks and Recreation Department.</li>
       </ul>
-      <p>Other departments that also have significant grant funding are the Office
-      of Economic Development and the Fire Department.
-Descriptions and amounts of grants by department can be found in Volumes II and III.</p>
+      <p>Other departments that also have significant grant funding are the Office of Economic Development and the Fire Department.
+Descriptions and amounts of grants by department can be found on department pages.</p>
   - col: >
       <h5>Federal grants</h5>
-      <p>Federal grants have historically provided funding for key City priorities for
-      education, community development, and services for seniors.
+      <p>Federal grants have historically provided funding for key City priorities for education, community development, and services for seniors.
 Boston Public Schools, the Department of Neighborhood Development (DND), and the Elderly Commission have been the traditional recipients of recurring entitlement grants provided by the federal government.</p>
       <h5>Proposed federal budget cuts</h5>
       <p>Although proposed federal budget cuts open questions about future levels of
       funding for Community Development Block Grant (CDBG) and HOME Investment Partnership,